The-Hustler-Hattab/Valentine_Flask_API/Readme.md

 ## Deployment

-The project is deployed using Google App Engine.
+The project is deployed using Google Cloud Run.

 ## Prerequisites